-Chronic Low-Dose Step-up Protocol in treating women with Unexplained Infertility: (37,5 Units versus 75 Units of follitropin alpha as the Initial Dose)
+Chronic Low-Dose Step-up Protocol in treating women with Unexplained Infertility: (37.5 Units versus 75 Units of follitropin alpha as the Initial Dose)

-7 Abstract
+Abstract

-8 Aims: To compare the treatment outcome of the 37,5Units/day follitropin-alpha (Study 9 Group) with 75Units/day (Control Group) as the initial dose for chronic low-dose step-up 10 ovulation induction for unexplained infertile, non-PCOS women.
+Aims: To compare the treatment outcome of the 37.5 Units/day follitropin-alpha (Study Group) with 75 Units/day (Control Group) as the initial dose for chronic low-dose step-up ovulation induction for unexplained infertile, non-PCOS (polycystic ovarian syndrome) women.

-Methodology: Retrospective study and comparison of the patient characteristics and treatment outcome of 2 patient groups of 100 patient-cycles (Study and Control groups), 95 (Study group) and 98(Control group) ovulatory cycles were included in the final analysis.
-Low-dose step-up cycles with initial doses of 37,5Units/day and 75Units/day were compared with respect to the cycle characteristics and treatment outcome.
+Methodology: Retrospective study and comparison of the patient characteristics and treatment outcome of 2 patient groups of 100 patient-cycles (Study and Control groups: Low-dose step-up cycles with initial doses of 37.5 Units/day and 75 Units/day, respectively).
+95 (Study group) and 98(Control group) ovulatory cycles were included in the final analysis.

-16 Results: Cycle cancellations were less common in the Study Group (6,3% vs 15,3%; 17 P=0,02); those in the control group being mostly due to excessive response.
-The conception 18 rates were similar: 11,5% and 11,2% in the study and the control groups, respectively.
-Total 19 and mean daily gonadotropin used were lower in the study group (P=0,02 and P=0,04).
-1 20 mild OHSS(ovarian hyperstimulation) was observed in each group.
-There were no multiple 21 pregnancies in either group.
+Results: Cycle cancellations were less common in the Study Group (6.3% vs 15.3%; P=0.02); those in the control group being mostly due to excessive response.
+The conception rates were similar: 11.5% and 11.2% in the study and the control groups, respectively.
+Total and mean daily gonadotropin used were lower in the study group (P=0.02 and P=0.04).
+1 mild OHSS (Ovarian hyperstimulation syndrome) was observed in each group.
+There were no multiple pregnancies in either group.

-22 Conclusion: The initial daily dose of 37,5 Unit/day is more effective in achieving a 23 unifollicular cycle while being as safe and effective as 75Units/day; requiring a lower amount 24 of gonadotropin for the conventional treatment of unexplained infertility in non-PCOS 25 women.
+Conclusion: The initial daily dose of 37.5 Unit/day is more effective in achieving a unifollicular cycle while being as safe and effective as 75Units/day; requiring a lower amount of gonadotropin for the conventional treatment of unexplained infertility in non-PCOS women.

-26 Keywords: Unexplained infertility, Low-dose Step-up, ovulation induction, intrauterine 27 insemination
+Keywords: Unexplained infertility, Low-dose Step-up, ovulation induction, intrauterine insemination